Federal Direct Parent PLUS Loan

 Yes, all PLUS loans for each borrower can be consolidated into the Direct Loan program.

 - If I have another Direct PLUS loan from another school, do I need to complete a new MPN?

 No. A parent borrower with Direct PLUS loans from other schools just needs to complete a PLUS Loan Amount Request Form for our office and does not need to complete an additional MPN.

 - How can I calculate what my payments on a PLUS loan will be?

 Click here for a loan calculator.
 PLUS loans are typically paid over 10 years or 120 months.
 The interest rate is 6.31%.
 Type in the loan amount and click “Compute Payment & Cost.”

 - Can I pay down the PLUS Loan early?

 There is no penalty for early repayment.
 If the loan is reduced by the Office of Financial Aid during the school year, the loan fees are credited back to the loan.
 Contact us for more information.

 - How do I add an endorser to my PLUS loan?

-Your endorser will need your PLUS loan application confirmation number, which can be found under the "PLUS Loan Requests" link on the left-hand side after you log into www.studentloans.gov.
+Your endorser will need to add themselves to your PLUS loan.
+They will need their own FSA ID, which they can apply for at fsaid.ed.gov.
+To complete their addition to your application they will need your PLUS loan application confirmation number, which can be found under the "PLUS Loan Requests" link on the left-hand side after you log into www.studentloans.gov.
 Once they have this number, they can select the "Complete Endorser Addenda" link.
-They will need their own FAFSA PIN, which they can apply for at www.pin.ed.gov.